Sbotga/info/en/COMMANDS.md

 - `/user pjsk link [region]` - Link your PJSK account to your Discord account.
     - `[region]`: What the account's region is.
-      - Optional, defaults to EN.
+      - Optional, defaults to your default region (EN if not set).
 - `/user pjsk unlink [region]` - Unlink your PJSK account from your Discord account.
     - `[region]`: What the account's region is.
-      - Optional, defaults to EN.
+      - Optional, defaults to your default region (EN if not set).
 - `/user pjsk update_data [region]` - Update the stored user data.
 Requires a temporary account transfer.
     - `[region]`: What the account's region is.
-      - Optional, defaults to EN.
+      - Optional, defaults to your default region (EN if not set).
 - `/user pjsk accounts` - View all linked account IDs.
 - `/user settings` - Change Sbotga user settings.
 ### Sbotga Info Commands